 - Complexities can arise where more than one PCF holder was responsible for several business areas which were 'relevant' to an RFSP's prescribed contravention.
 This emphasises the importance of clarity of responsibilities in business areas where several functions collaborate to achieve an outcome or product (e.g. regulatory reporting, product development etc.).
+Similar issues arise with 'dual-hatting' arrangements - The Consultation provides detailed guidance on the completion of 'management responsibilities maps' and 'statements of responsibilities', which should assist firms in both clarifying and documenting PCF holders' responsibilities - The Consultation provides guidance on the Central Bank's expectations of PCF holders in complying with this duty.
+In particular, the Consultation provides detailed guidance on 'reasonable steps' and how it will consider and apply the statutory factors that it is obliged to consider under the IAF Act (see Summary of the Duty of Responsibility).

-Similar issues arise with 'dualhatting' arrangements - In other jurisdictions significant guidance has been issued as to the regulators' expectations of PCF holders in complying with this duty.
-These discuss factors relevant to good delegation and oversight; receiving and interrogating appropriate management information; commissioning and reviewing investigations or second line reviews into the business area for which the PCF holder is responsible; and implementing, policing and reviewing appropriate compliance processes.
-Other regulators have issued guidance on effective delegation (as to which see 'Key actions') - The IAF Bill refers to a PCF holder taking 'any steps that it is reasonable in the circumstances for the person to take'.
+- The Consultation also emphasises the Central Bank's expectation that implementation of the IAF should not alter the concepts of collective responsibility shared by directors as board members, and collective decision-making, which is dependent on the appropriate contributions of individual members of senior management in order to be robust (as to which see 'Key actions') - The IAF Act refers to a PCF holder taking 'any steps that it is reasonable in the circumstances for the person to take'.
 This allows for the context of the particular circumstances to be taken into account